boozttechnologybaltics/smartfocus/README.md

     '132456',                        // ID of the Template
-    '123456789',                     // Random value provided for the template 'firstname:John|lastname:Smith', // Dynamic parameters as a string 'YYYY-MM-DD HH:MM:SS',            // optional, The time you wish to send 'email',                          // optional, the key you wish to update, normally email 'NOTHING'                        // optional, The type of synchronization );
+    '123456789',                     // Random value provided for the template 'firstname:John|lastname:Smith', // Dynamic parameters as a string 'YYYY-MM-DD HH:MM:SS',           // optional, The time you wish to send 'email',                         // Now *REQUIRED* - the key you wish to update, normally email 'NOTHING'                        // optional, The type of synchronization );
 ```